Neil Hodgson: Superbike World Championship (1996–1998)

-For 1996, he moved to the Superbike World Championship (aka 'WSBK') with Ducati, and this began a frustrating three-year spell in the series, the latter two years with Fuchs Kawasaki.
+For 1996, Hodgson moved to the Superbike World Championship (aka 'WSBK') with Ducati, and this began a frustrating three-year spell in the series, the latter two years with Fuchs Kawasaki.
 9th was Hodgson's best championship finish in this era.
 His first podium came at Laguna Seca Raceway in 1996.

 British Superbike Championship (1999–2000)

-For 1999, he returned to the British Superbike Championship (BSB) with GSE Racing, and spent the season re-establishing himself on a superbike and regaining his confidence.
+For 1999, Hodgson returned to the British Superbike Championship (BSB) with GSE Racing, and spent the season re-establishing himself on a superbike and regaining his confidence.
 His teammate at GSE Racing Troy Bayliss took the British Superbike title.
 2000 saw one of the most titanic battles British Superbike had ever seen, as Hodgson battled Chris Walker who was riding for Suzuki, all season long.
 The championship came down to the last race of the year at Donington Park, and for most of the race it looked like Walker would take the title.
 However, with just 3 laps to go Walker's engine blew, allowing Hodgson to take the title.
 He also won two races of the British rounds of the Superbike World Championship that year as a 'wildcard' entry – one at Donington Park and one at Brands Hatch.
 The most memorable race of Hodgson's British Superbike title winning year was at Oulton Park, when he started race 1 from the back of the grid due after he stalled his bike, and ended up winning the race in breathtaking style, much to the amazement of the British crowd and his fellow competitors.
-The most controversial moment of the season came in race 2, when him and Walker came together on the final lap of the race battling for the win, resulting in Walker going down and Hodgson receiving a post-race penalty.
+The most controversial moment of the season came in race 2, when he and Walker came together on the final lap of the race battling for the win, resulting in Walker going down and Hodgson receiving a post-race penalty.